 The 5-foot-9 Manning, who started the challenge at 213 pounds, now weighs a fit 173 pounds and boasts 5% percent body fat — the level of world-class athletes.

 Hugh Jackman Did IF To Get Wolverine Body

 Manning followed a low-carb, high-protein, low-calorie diet (900 to 1500 calories a day) and incorporated intermittent fasting into his eating routine.
 Matt ate all his daily calories between 8 am and 4 pm, and fasted for the remaining 16 hours.

 Actor Hugh Jackman also followed a 16/8 intermittent fast protocol to achieve his rippling Wolverine body.
-In addition to sculpting his body, Jackman said intermittent fasting gave him more energy and improved his sleep.
+In addition to sculpting his body, Jackman said intermittent fasting gave him more energy and improved his sleep, as Examiner previously reported.

 Intermittent fasting has become a popular way to accelerate weight loss and melt body fat, but scientists say alternating between fasting and normal eating also confers powerful anti-aging benefits.

 Research shows that intermittent fasting provides neuroprotective properties that ward off brain diseases like dementia and Alzheimer's, said Dr. Mark Mattson of the National Institute on Aging.